2017 The Scots Irish Tour 11 Days / 10 Nights

-Your Scottish trip starts at 2:00 pm when you meet your tour director at your Edinburgh hotel and drive to Leith for a tour around the Royal Yacht Britannia, the floating home of The Queen on many of her travels around the world.
+Your Scottish trip starts at 2:00 pm from your hotel, located on two golf courses a few miles from the city center.
+Drive to Leith for a tour around the Royal Yacht Britannia, the floating home of The Queen on many of her travels around the world.
 See the various parts of the ship, including staterooms and public spaces, together with photos of important visits.
-Return to your hotel for a welcome drink and you are free for independent dining this evening.
+Return to your hotel for a welcome drink with your tour director and guide.
+Then you are free for independent dining this evening.

-Drive alongside Loch Ness and enjoy views of this deep lake, famous for tales of the monster.
-Continue through wild Highland scenery, pausing for photos at the picturesque Eilean Donan Castle and cross to the Isle of Skye by bridge.
-Drive through part of the island and visit the Clan Donald Centre at Armadale Castle to discover the history of the powerful Lords of the Isles.
-Return to the mainland by ferry and take the “Road to the Isles” through some of Scotland’s most popular scenery, stopping for photos at the Glenfinnan Monument.
+Drive alongside Loch Ness and through wild Highland scenery, pausing for photos at the picturesque Eilean Donan Castle and cross to the Isle of Skye by bridge.
+Discover some of the island and visit the Clan Donald Centre at Armadale Castle to understand the history of the powerful Lords of the Isles.
+Return to the mainland by ferry and take the “Road to the Isles” through some majestic Highland scenery, stopping for photos at the Glenfinnan Monument.

 Drive along the scenic route of the Nine Glens of Antrim, for views of mountains, valleys and coastline.
-Stop at the Giant’s Causeway, enormous hexagonal columns formed by volcanic activity 60 million years ago which have spawned legends about the mythical giant, Finn McCool.
-In Derry join a local guide for a short walking tour around the defensive walls of the compact city before driving to Letterkenny.
+Stop at the Giant’s Causeway, enormous hexagonal columns which have spawned legends about the mythical giant, Finn McCool.
+Pause for photos at ruined Dunluce Castle.
+In Derry join a local guide for a short walking tour around the defensive walls before driving to Letterkenny.

 Your tour ends after breakfast.